halqupati/todo_flutter_app_doKown/README.md

-# doKown app is the best Todo appfor manage your Tasks
+# doKown app is the best Todo app for manage your Tasks

 A new Flutter project.